GoogleCloudPlatform/python-docs-samples/generative_ai/README.md

 ## Samples Style Guide

-> If you are new and interested in samples contributions, you are welcome!
-See the [Contributing Guide](https://github.com/GoogleCloudPlatform/python-docs-samples/blob/main/README.md).
+If you are new to this work and interested in samples contributions, use the [Contributing Guide](https://github.com/GoogleCloudPlatform/python-docs-samples/blob/main/README.md).

+For Generative AI samples, these style guide instructions take precedence over [Contributing Guide](https://github.com/GoogleCloudPlatform/python-docs-samples/blob/main/README.md).

+### 1. Use Scripting format

-While developing code samples for Generative AI products, scripting style format is to be used.
-So wrap your imports, sample code and region tags to be with in one function definition.
+Wrap the imports, sample code and the region tags to be with in one function definition.
 This is to keep the region tag section code to be in script format and also allowing you to write regular testcases.

-This change is motivated by the desire to provide code samples in a copy-paste-run format that is helpful for popular data science community tools like Google Colab, Jupyter Notebooks, and IPython shell.
+> This change is motivated by the desire to provide code samples in a copy-paste-run format that is helpful for popular data science community tools like Google Colab, Jupyter Notebooks, and IPython shell.